 Living With Childlike Faith

 Imagining.
 Discovering.
 Creating.
 Laughing.
 Trusting.
 Enjoying.
-These simple joys can teach us a lot about childlike faith and emotional wellness.
+These simple ways of being, like those of a small child, can teach us a lot about childlike faith and emotional wellness.

 These are just a few words that describe the qualities of a typical kindergartener.
 But what if Christians looked at life and lived out their faith in a similar fashion?
-Wouldn’t we feel less stress and exude more joy too?
-Scripture reminds us that “the joy of the Lord is your strength.”
-(Nehemiah 8:10)
+Wouldn’t we feel less stressed and more joyful too?

-Many believers live overwhelmed, exhausted, and spiritually stretched thin.
-Yet Jesus invites us into a simpler, steadier, more childlike way of being.
-He said, “Except ye be converted, and become as little children, ye shall not enter into the kingdom of heaven.”
-(Matthew 18:3)
+Yet many believers live overwhelmed, exhausted, and spiritually depleted.
+Jesus invites us into a simpler, steadier, more childlike way of being.
+In Matthew 18:3, He tells us that unless we “become as little children,” we miss the life of the kingdom.

 Children need snacks for energy, growth, and development.
 In the same way, Christians need consistent spiritual nourishment to stay grounded and emotionally steady.